shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 because $$y(\theta)$$ isn't either.
 So, we have to use a
 [nonlinear solver](https://en.wikipedia.org/wiki/Nonlinear_programming).
-Further, a lot of solvers work on _unconstrained_ problems.
+Further, many solvers only work on _unconstrained_ problems.
-So we employ a common technique in optimization formulations, which is to push the constraints _into the objective function_.
+So, we employ a common technique in optimization formulations, which is to push the constraints _into the objective function_.
 Consider the "tub" function $$t(x, l, u)$$ defined as: